nextstrain/cli/doc/aws-batch.md

 trusted entity, the _Elastic Container Service_ as the specific trusted service, and the _Elastic Container Service Task_ as the use case.
 Attach the _NextstrainJobsAccessToBucket_ policy you created above.
 Finally, give the role a name and description of your choosing.
+This document assumes the role name is _NextstrainJobsRole_.

 ### Group